 There are several factors that can promote Alzheimer’s disease, including genetics, diet, exercise, head trauma and exposure to neurotoxins.
 However, researchers have provided the strongest evidence to date that a bacterium involved in periodontitis contributes to the development of Alzheimer’s disease.

 Alzheimer’s disease is characterized by the salient inflammatory features, microglial activation, and increased levels of proinflammatory cytokines which contribute to the inflammatory status of the central nervous system (CNS).
 Whereas, periodontitis is a common oral infection associated with the gram negative anaerobic bacteria.
 Periodontitis can be marked as a “low-grade systemic disease” by release of pro-inflammatory cytokines into systemic circulation and elevation of C-reactive protein (CRP).
-Inflammation is known to play a pivotal role in both the disease process serving as a connecting link between periodontitis and AD.

 As the pro-inflammatory molecules enter the brain, it leads to increase in the local pro-inflammatory cytokine pool or stimulation of glial cells to synthesize additional pro-inflammatory cytokines.
 Alternative pathway through which the cytokines derived from peripheral inflammatory sources might affect the brain is through neuronal pathway.
 Peripheral cytokines have the capability to stimulate afferent fibers of peripheral nerves, resulting in increased levels of brain cytokines; similarly they can also utilize channels or compartments associated with peripheral nerves to enter the brain.